Skip to main content

 California Department of Education Logo

-Questions and answers to common questions regarding procurement in child nutrition programs (CNP).
+Questions and answers to commonly asked questions regarding procurement in child nutrition programs (CNP).

-Questions and Answers (Q&A) to aid CNP Operators with understanding the procurement standards in Title 2, Code of Federal Regulations (2 CFR), Part 200, and other federal and California state procurement laws, regulations, and policies.
+The question and answers (Q&A) is to aid CNP Operators with compliance for all federal and state procurement regulations including the procurement standards found in Title 2, Code of Federal Regulations (2 CFR), Part 200.

 For additional information, please visit the U.S. Department of Agriculture Q&As on the Transition to and Implementation of 2 CFR, Part 200 External link opens in new window or tab. web page.